christiantomato/tomat0/README.md

 # tomat0 Compiler
 Compiler for my own language, tomat0. tomat0 focuses on increasing readibility and removing unecessary syntax.
-Currently the compiler can output the abstract syntax tree representation of the code, working on generating ARM64 assembly instructions.
+Currently, the compiler can print out integers and arithmetic expressions using the sout command. ex. sout(4 + 2 * 3)

 ### Road Map
 - [x] Lexical Analysis